- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 1) Mechanical trauma

-Jumping over rough surfaces, getting caught in carpets or grates, intense games of chase on asphalt – all of these promote cracks and partial breaks.
-If the claw disease in dogs is triggered by trauma, often only one or two claws are affected.
-The problem is that even small cracks provide an entry point for germs.
+Jumps over rough surfaces, getting caught in carpets or grates, intense racing on asphalt – all of these promote cracks and partial breaks.
+If the Claw disease in dogs Claws, often caused by trauma, usually only affect one or two claws.
+The problem is that even small cracks can provide an entry point for germs.

 2) Bacterial paronychia